andrebaceti/simple-airflow/ReadME.md

-# Image for easilly create an Airflow with distribuited cellery by RabbitMQ
+# Image for easily create an Airflow with distributed celery by RabbitMQ

-This project was created to vacillate creation of AirFlow deploy using a default configuration and database bootstrap.
+This project was created to help creation of AirFlow deploy using a default configuration and database bootstrap.

 It was added the integration with git so the dags can be create and pushed to